paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-070-manufactured-home-construction-and-safety-standards.md

 ### Statutory Notes

 #### References in Text
 Act of July 2, 1890, as amended, referred to in text, is act July 2, 1890, ch.
 647, 26 Stat.
-209, as amended, known as the Sherman Act, which is classified to sections 1 to 7 of Title 15, Commerce and Trade.
+209, known as the Sherman Act, which is classified to sections 1 to 7 of Title 15, Commerce and Trade.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1 of Title 15](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section1&num=0&edition=prelim) and Tables.

 Act of October 14, 1914, as amended, referred to in text, is act Oct.
 15, 1914, ch.
 323, 38 Stat.
-730, as amended, known as the Clayton Act which is classified generally to sections 12, 13, 14 to 19, 21, and 22 to 27 of Title 15, and sections 52 and 53 of Title 29, Labor.
+730, known as the Clayton Act which is classified generally to sections 12, 13, 14 to 19, 21, and 22 to 27 of Title 15, and sections 52 and 53 of Title 29, Labor.
 For further details and complete classification of this Act to the Code, see References in Text note set out under [section 12 of Title 15](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section12&num=0&edition=prelim) and Tables.

 The Federal Trade Commission Act, referred to in text, is act Sept.
 26, 1914, ch.
 311, 38 Stat.
-717, as amended, which is classified generally to subchapter I (§ 41 et seq.) of chapter 2 of Title 15.
+717, which is classified generally to subchapter I (§ 41 et seq.) of chapter 2 of Title 15.
 For complete classification of this Act to the Code, see [section 58 of Title 15](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section58&num=0&edition=prelim) and Tables.

 Sections 73 and 74 of the Act of August 27, 1894, referred to in text, are classified to sections 8 and 9 of Title 15.